SamikshaBhavsar/content/README.md

  <br>

-# 9.Array Indexing and Slicing
+# 9.Array Indexing and Slicing :pushpin:
 ## Indexing
 Indexing NumPy arrays is similar to that of Python lists.
 You can simply pass in the index you want.
 Still, a detail explanation: